 The King’s School House system aims to give students an identity and sense of pride in a supportive, secure environment.
 The Houses provide for positive competition and a closer rapport between students and teachers.
 The House system is an integral and vibrant part of the school's culture.
-The seven core values the King’s House System promotes are; leadership, teamwork, resilience, courage, creativity, community and kindness.
+The six core values of the school are used as a basis for celebration within the House System.

 All boys try to gain House points through good work and good behaviour.
 This motivates the boys to work hard during lessons and complete their work to the best of their ability.
 All House points awarded for any activity or event go towards the House Cup which is awarded each year to the House with the greatest number of points.
 We also hold annual House celebrations such as the House Christmas Party and Awards Evening, which celebrates the positive contributions students have made to the House system throughout the academic year.